mc²56 - Fader Strip Controls

 - The upper rotary control (1) always adjusts source gain.

-- The remaining rotary controls (3) are assignable Free Controls.
+- On a single-fader panel, the remaining rotary controls (3a) are assignable Free Controls.
 These can be assigned or paged to any channel parameter: EQ, Compressor, Aux sends, etc.

 - Press SEL (4) to select the channel.
 For example, to adjust its parameters centrally or perform an access/assign operation.